Differences between Amazon Verified Permissions and the Cedar policy language - Amazon Verified Permissions

 • Verified Permissions supports only one namespace in a schema defined in a policy store.

-• Verified Permissions doesn't allow you to create a namespace with the following values: aws, amazon, or cedar.
+• Verified Permissions doesn't allow you to create a namespace that's an empty string or includes the following values: aws, amazon, or cedar.

 Policy template support